Subgin/tonic/README.md

 Item 2,Incidunt cupiditate rerum.
 Enim quo pariatur.,Accounting,tag2,149.9,100,2022-09-01
 ```

-**Note:** For CSV files, array fields like `tags` and `images` should be comma-separated within the cell (e.g., `"tag1,tag2"`).
+**NOTE:** For CSV files, array fields like `tags` and `images` should be comma-separated within the cell (e.g., `"tag1,tag2"`).
 Numeric fields are automatically detected and converted to appropriate types.

 #### Remote Collection